iotoAnalytics/jupyterhub-notebooks/README.md

 1) From the JupyterHub homepage, open up a new terminal by clicking: _New > Terminal_<br/>
 2) Install the package from the command line:<br/>
 _sudo -E pip install packagename_<br/><br/>
-You can now import this package in your notebook files.
+All users can now import this package into their notebooks.

 ## Shutting Down Notebooks and Terminals

 Shutdown notebooks and terminals when you're finished using them (to release memory to other users).

 1) From the JupyterHub homepage, click on the _Running_ tab.